lhs-open/lhs-guide/docs/index.md

 ## Open synthetic patient data

+- MITRE

+Synthea developer MITRE Corp, a non-profit organization, provides open [Synthea datasets for download](https://synthea.mitre.org/downloads): Synthetic medical records of 1 million Synthea patients.
+The records are also available through [FHIR API](https://synthea.mitre.org/fhir-api).

+- Open LHS Project
-The Open LHS Project has started an [open synthetic patient data repository](https://github.com/lhs-open/synthetic-data) on GitHub, with links to additional datasets published in the Mendeley Data repository.

-The same open patient data are also published in the Harvard Dataverse: [Synthetic Patient Data ML Dataverse](https://dataverse.harvard.edu/dataverse/synthetic-patient-ml).
+The Open LHS Project has started an [Open Synthetic Patient Data repository](https://github.com/lhs-open/synthetic-data) on GitHub.
+The complete collection of synthetic patient datasets is publicly available in the Harvard Dataverse: [Synthetic Patient Data ML Dataverse](https://dataverse.harvard.edu/dataverse/synthetic-patient-ml).
+It includes original Synthea patient records and pre-processed datasets ready for machine learning.

 ## Other synthetic patient data

 - MDClone:

-[MDClone](https://www.mdclone.com/) platform can create complete synthetic data sets based on any original data cohort without risk of exposing patient privacy and with the ability to share information securely.
+[MDClone](https://www.mdclone.com/) platform can create complete synthetic data sets based on any original data cohort without the risk of exposing patient privacy and with the ability to share information securely.
 Its synthetic data is non-reversible, artificially created data that replicates the statistical characteristics and correlations of real-world, raw data.
-Utilizing both discrete and non-discrete variables of interest, synthetic data does not contain identifiable information because it uses a statistical approach to create a brand new data set.
-MDClone is used by NIH N3C project to generate synthetic data sets from Covid-19 patients for wider research use.
+Utilizing both discrete and non-discrete variables of interest, the synthetic data does not contain identifiable information because it uses a statistical approach to create a brand new data set.
+NIH N3C project uses MDClone to generate synthetic data sets from Covid-19 patients for wider research use.

 - UK CPRD synthetic data:

-The Clinical Practice Research Datalink (CPRD) in the UK has used its primary care data to create high-fidelity synthetic datasets replicate the complex clinical relationships in real primary care patient data while protecting patient privacy.
+The Clinical Practice Research Datalink (CPRD) in the UK has used its primary care data to create high-fidelity synthetic datasets that replicate the complex clinical relationships in real primary care patient data while protecting patient privacy.
 The [CPRD synthetic data](https://cprd.com/synthetic-data) can be used instead of real patient data for complex statistical analyses as well as machine learning and artificial intelligence research applications.
-Through integrating outlier analysis with graphical modelling and resampling, CPRD approach can achieve synthetic data sets that are not significantly different from original ground truth data in terms of feature distributions, feature dependencies, and sensitivity analysis statistics when inferring machine learning classifiers.
-CPRD synthetic datasets can be used for training purposes or to improve algorithms or machine learning workflows.
-(Tucker 2020).
+Through integrating outlier analysis with graphical modelling and resampling, the CPRD approach can achieve synthetic data sets that are not significantly different from original ground truth data in terms of feature distributions, feature dependencies, and sensitivity analysis statistics when inferring machine learning classifiers.
+CPRD synthetic datasets can be used for training purposes or improving algorithms and machine learning workflows (Tucker 2020).

-- NCI SEER cancer synthetic data:
+- NIH NCI SEER cancer synthetic data:

-Based on the publicly available cancer registry data from the NCI Surveillance Epidemiology and End Results (SEER) program, Goncalves et al. generated and evaluated synthetic patient data for cancers.
-(Goncalves 2020)
+Based on the publicly available cancer registry data from the NCI Surveillance Epidemiology and End Results (SEER) program, Goncalves et al. generated and evaluated synthetic patient data for cancers (Goncalves 2020).

-They compared the existing methodologies to generate synthetic electronic health records.
+They compared the existing methods to generate synthetic electronic health records.
 For each method, the process is as follows: given a set of private and real EHR samples, fit a model, and then generate new synthetic EHR samples from the learned model.
-The results found that the Mixture of Product of Multinomials (MPoM) and the categorical latent Gaussian process (CLGP) method can provide synthetic EHR samples with the following two characteristics: 1) statistical properties of the synthetic data are equivalent to the ones in the private real data, and 2) private information leakage from the model is not significant.
+The results found that the Mixture of Product of Multinomials (MPoM) and the categorical latent Gaussian process (CLGP) method can provide synthetic EHR samples with the following two characteristics: 1) statistical properties of the synthetic data are equivalent to the ones in the private, real data, and 2) private information leakage from the model is not significant.

 ## Machine learning using synthetic patient data

-- We used Synthea patient data to build machine learning models for simulating ML-LHS unit as described in above section.
-(Chen 2022)
+- We used Synthea patient data to build machine learning models for simulating ML-LHS units as described in the above sections (Chen 2022).

-- An IBM group used 1M Synthea patients to build 2D patient pathway and conducted neural network CNN and RNN machine learning.
-The resulting model was able to predict 10 common diseases with 80-90% accuracy.
-(Sbodio 2021).
-This study used an open source [patient pathway extractor](https://github.com/Alvearie/patient_pathway_extractor) for turning Synthea records to data ready for machine learning.
+- An IBM group used 1 million Synthea patients to build a 2D patient pathway and conducted neural network CNN and RNN machine learning.
+The resulting model was able to predict ten common diseases with 80-90% accuracy (Sbodio 2021).
+This study used an open-source [patient pathway extractor](https://github.com/Alvearie/patient_pathway_extractor) for turning Synthea records into data ready for machine learning.

 - Using three synthetic data generators that apply classification and regression trees, parametric, and Bayesian network approaches, Rankin et al. generated synthetic data from 19 open health datasets.
 They trained common machine learning models with the synthetic data and real data separately, and then measured model performance using only independent real data sets.
-The results showed only small decreases in accuracy for models trained with synthetic data compared to models trained with real data.
-(Rankin 2020)
+The results showed only small decreases in accuracy for models trained with synthetic data compared to models trained with real data (Rankin 2020).

 ## Limitations

 Synthea data are considered realistic but not real.
 They have proven useful in developing and testing ML methods or processes, but the differences between Synthea and real patient data determine where the ML models can be used.
-Several limitations are present in the Synthea data: the limited number of diseases, some data is biased toward certain patient populations, and some health factors such as symptoms are missing.
-Due to the differences, any ML model built from synthetic data cannot be used in an actual clinical setting.
+Several limitations appear in the Synthea data: the limited number of diseases, some data are biased toward certain patient populations, and some health factors such as symptoms are missing.
+Due to the discrepancies, any ML model built from synthetic data cannot be used directly in an actual clinical setting.

 <br>

-# 9. Data-centric ML
+# 9. Data-centric Machine Learning

 ## Healthcare AI
 NAM 2019 special report, “Artificial Intelligence in Health Care: The Hope, the Hype, the Promise, the Peril”, outlines the current and near-term AI solutions; highlights the challenges, limitations, and best practices for AI development, adoption, and maintenance; offers an overview of the legal and regulatory landscape for AI tools designed for health care application; prioritizes the need for equity, inclusion, and a human rights lens for this work; and outlines key considerations for moving forward.
 (NAM 2019, Matheny 2020).
-See webinar [video](https://nam.edu/event/webinar-artificial-intelligence-and-health-care/).
+See [webinar video](https://nam.edu/event/webinar-artificial-intelligence-and-health-care/).

-AI was proposed in 1950s and had gone through two “AI Winters”.
+AI was proposed in 1950s and had gone through two “AI Winters.”
 The current resurgence of AI started around 2010 due to the success of machine learning and data science techniques as well as significant increases in computational storage and power.
 It has fueled the growth of huge consumer businesses like Google, Amazon, and Apple.
-In addition to the common machine learning techniques like gradient boosting, random forest, support vector machines, and artificial neural networks, deep learning systems based on various neural networks have led the AI development to a new high.
+In addition to common machine learning techniques like gradient boosting, random forest, support vector machines, and artificial neural networks, deep learning systems based on various neural networks have led AI development to a new high.

 AI is poised to make transformative and disruptive advances in health care.
 The following table lists some of the healthcare applications of machine learning in the report.

-**Table: Example applications of machine learning.**
+**Table: Example healthcare applications of machine learning.**

 User Group	|Applications|
 ------------|------------|